Generative Spoken Dialogue Language Modeling: Approach

 \subsection{Dialogue Transformer Language Model}

-We introduce our Dialogue Transformer Language Model (DLM), which is a two-tower transformer network with \textit{Cross Attentio}n and shared weights trained with \textit{Edge Unit Prediction} and \textit{Delayed Duration Prediction} objectives.
+We introduce our Dialogue Transformer Language Model (DLM), which is a two-tower transformer network with \textit{Cross-Attention} and shared weights trained with \textit{Edge Unit Prediction} and \textit{Delayed Duration Prediction} objectives.
 The model is illustrated in Figure \ref{fig:arch} and its components will be detailed below, and we will perform ablations to test for the effects of each of these components.

-We will also compare the two-tower model with a simpler single tower-model with dual inputs.
+We will also compare the two-tower model with a simpler single-tower model with dual inputs.
 This last model is inspired by previous work in multi-stream language model \cite{Kharitonov2021pgslm}.
-It consists in a single transformer, with two embedding heads in the input and two softmax heads in the output.
-This model combines very early the two speaker channels and models them jointly, only to separate them again in the last layer.
+It consists of a single transformer, with two embedding heads in the input and two softmax heads in the output.
+This model combines very early the two speaker channels at the embedding layer and models them jointly, only to separate them again in the last layer.
 We call this model MS-TLM (Multi-Stream Transformer Language Model)